Geometric Bijections Between Spanning Trees and Break Divisors: Comparison of Geometric Bijections and Bernardi Bijections

 {\sc Proof:} WLOG $v^\star$ is the unbounded face of $G^\star$.
 Let $C^\star$ be the fundamental cycle of $e^\star$ with respect to $T^\star$.
-On one hand, by Theorem \ref{Plane_BP_as_OM} $C^\star$ is oriented clockwise and $e^\star$ will be oriented according to this orientation of $C^\star$ by $\beta^\star$.
+On the one hand, by the dual of Proposition \ref{Plane_BP_as_OM}, $C^\star$ is oriented counter-clockwise and $e^\star$ will be oriented according to this orientation of $C^\star$ by $\beta^\star$.
 On the other hand, $C^\star$ bounds a region that does not contain $v^\star$, so orienting $e$ away from $v$ means orienting $e$ to go into the bounded region.
-Hence the two methods give the same orientation to $e$ and $e^\star$ using the canonical orientation identification. $\Box$
+Therefore the two methods give the same orientation to $e$ and $e^\star$ in terms of the canonical orientation identification. $\Box$

-\begin{theorem} (Stronger version of Theorem \ref{BW_Dual}, cf. the last sentence of section \ref{sec:Intro_Duality}) Let $G$ be a bridgeless planar ribbon graph and let $G^\star$ be a planar dual of $G$.
+\begin{theorem} Let $G$ be a bridgeless planar ribbon graph and let $G^\star$ be a planar dual of $G$.
 Let $\beta_F,\beta_{v^\star}$ be Bernardi bijections of $G,G^\star$ correspond to a face $F$ and a dual face $v^\star$, respectively.
-Then the torsors induced by $\beta_F$ and $\beta_{v^\star}$ are compatible with plane duality.
-More precisely, the following diagram commutes:
+Then the following diagram commutes:

 \end{theorem}